Roksan: Loudspeakers

 Roksan was the first company ever to mechanically isolate the speaker tweeter from the bass unit using springs, in their Darius loudspeaker.
 This design concept has since been followed by other high end speaker manufacturers.

 Electronics

 Roksan now has over 30 different products which include analogue and digital sources, electronics amplification and loudspeakers for audio as well as home cinema.

 In 2009, following a philosophy of building high quality components at an affordable price, Roksan launched the K2 stereo integrated amplifier.
 At a time when British manufacturers had done away with the phono stage for budget products, the K2 was notable in actually having a 47k ohm input for moving-magnet cartridges.
 The K3 replaced the K2 in 2012, having an uprated power supply and Bluetooth aptX as standard.

 2015 saw the introduction of the blak, a new amplifier with a new 'dual monoblock' design, with XLR inputs, bluetooth and a high performance phono input.

 On 7th of July 2021, the company released their Attessa range, with a turntable, Amplifier, Streamer Amplifier and CD transport.

+The Caspian Series 4G range launched on the 7th October 2024, which included the Caspian 4G Streaming Amplifier and Caspian 4G Integrated Amplifier.